alihoushngi/Next-Base/README.md

 # 🚀 Next Base - Next.js Starter Project

-Welcome to **Next Base**, a powerful and developer-friendly boilerplate to jumpstart your Next.js projects with everything already configured — just clone and start building.
+Welcome to **Next Base**, a powerful and developer-friendly boilerplate to jump start your Next.js projects with everything already configured — just clone and start building.

 > Built with [Next.js 13+](https://nextjs.org/), this starter includes all the essentials for a modern frontend workflow using TypeScript, TailwindCSS, Redux, Axios, and more.